The first great American city for families.

 We’re hard core about banning smartphones, but we’re no Luddites.
 A smartphone is a general-purpose computer you carry around with you.
 If it’s not general-purpose, or if you can’t carry it around, it’s not a smartphone any more.
 Practically speaking, in New Athens this means you can carry a dumb phone that just makes calls, or lock your smartphone to your desk (standard security cables are $15 on Amazon), or both.
 That’s it—welcome to town.

-Here’s what you get back when your smartphone is literally stuck to your desk: when you take a walk, you’re just walking; when you’re at work, you’re just working; when you’re eating dinner, you’re just eating dinner, likely with people who are also just eating dinner.
+Here’s what you get back when your smartphone is literally stuck to a heavy object: when you take a walk, you’re just walking; when you’re at work, you’re just working; when you’re eating dinner, you’re just eating dinner, likely with people who are also just eating dinner.
 Ditching your smartphone does not just return you to real life, but grants you multiple lives: a home life, a work life, friend groups, hobbies, side hustles, a good night’s sleep.
 That’s precisely what smartphones took from us: a smartphone in your pocket makes you one person to everyone in all settings at all times.
+You can intellectually work out why this is unnatural and unhealthy, but most people know the problem in their gut: smartphones rot our brains.

-If smartphones became popular 15 years ago because they made people feel smart and connected, New Athens will thrive because residents feel sane and loved by real people in the real world.
+If smartphones became popular 15 years ago because, at first, they made people feel smart and connected, New Athens will thrive because living here makes people feel sane and loved by real people in the real world.

 How are you going to actually ban smartphones?